-As a not-for-profit organization, Partners HealthCare is committed to supporting patient care, research, teaching, and service to the community by leading innovation across our system.
-Founded by Brigham and Women's Hospital and Massachusetts General Hospital, Partners HealthCare supports a complete continuum of care including community and specialty hospitals, a managed care organization, a physician network, community health centers, home care and other health-related entities.
+As a not-for-profit organization, Mass General Brigham is committed to supporting patient care, research, teaching, and service to the community by leading innovation across our system.
+Founded by Brigham and Women's Hospital and Massachusetts General Hospital, Mass General Brigham supports a complete continuum of care including community and specialty hospitals, a managed care organization, a physician network, community health centers, home care and other health-related entities.
 Several of our hospitals are teaching affiliates of Harvard Medical School, and our system is a national leader in biomedical research.

 We're focused on a people-first culture for our system's patients and our professional family.
 That's why we provide our employees with more ways to achieve their potential.
-Partners HealthCare is committed to aligning our employees' personal aspirations with projects that match their capabilities and creating a culture that empowers our managers to become trusted mentors.
+Mass General Brigham is committed to aligning our employees' personal aspirations with projects that match their capabilities and creating a culture that empowers our managers to become trusted mentors.
 We support each member of our team to own their personal development-and we recognize success at every step.

-Our employees use the Partners HealthCare values to govern decisions, actions and behaviors.
+Our employees use the Mass General Brigham values to govern decisions, actions and behaviors.
 These values guide how we get our work done: Patients, Affordability, Accountability & Service Commitment, Decisiveness, Innovation & Thoughtful Risk; and how we treat each other: Diversity & Inclusion, Integrity & Respect, Learning, Continuous Improvement & Personal Growth, Teamwork & Collaboration.

-Partners HealthCare is an integrated delivery system consisting of approximately 1000 primary care physicians; 5 acute care hospitals including Massachusetts General Hospital and Brigham and Women's Hospital; and specialty hospitals, including Spaulding, Dana Farber and McLean.
-Since 2012, Partners HealthCare has supported numerous population health care delivery innovations, including patient centered medical home transformation, high risk care management, behavioral health integration in primary care, enhanced substance use care, identification and support of patients with health-related social needs, mobile observation visits, and home hospitalization. https://populationhealth.partners.org/
+MGB is an integrated healthcare delivery system consisting of approximately 1000 primary care physicians; 5 acute care hospitals including two premier academic medical centers (Massachusetts General Hospital and Brigham and Women's Hospital); a home health agency; and a growing insurance product.
+Since 2012, MGB has supported numerous population health care delivery innovations, including patient centered medical home transformation, high risk care management, behavioral health integration in primary care, enhanced substance use care, identification and support of patients with health-related social needs, mobile observation visits, and home hospitalization. https://populationhealth.partners.org/

-Good candidates for this position will have experience conducting observational data analyses, experience using large data.
-The ideal candidate has both strong analytic / methodological skills and communication skills, and experience working with health care and claims data.
+Good candidates for this position will have experience conducting observational data analyses, working with raw data, and using large, longitudinal datasets.
+The ideal candidate has both strong analytic / methodological skills and communication skills, as well as experience working with health care and claims data.

-EEO Statement Partners HealthCare is an Equal Opportunity Employer & by embracing diverse skills, perspectives and ideas, we choose to lead.
+EEO Statement Mass General Brigham is an Equal Opportunity Employer & by embracing diverse skills, perspectives and ideas, we choose to lead.
 All qualified applicants will receive consideration for employment without regard to race, color, religious creed, national origin, sex, age, gender identity, disability, sexual orientation, military service, genetic information, and/or other status protected under law.
 Partners Healthcare System Inc. is acting as an Employment Agency in relation to this vacancy.

 MGH Institute of Health Professions, founded by Massachusetts General Hospital in 1977, is an innovative and independent graduate school in Boston that is a member of Partners HealthCare.
 A progressive leader in developing comprehensive models of health care education, the MGH Institute prepares advanced practice professionals in the fields of nursing, physical therapy, occupational therapy and communication sciences and disorders through a distinctive combination of academic study, clinical practice, and research.
 More than 1,200 students are enrolled in graduate level and certificate programs, with an increasing number of courses available online.
 The Institute is accredited by the New England Association of Schools and Colleges (NEASC).